thisisobate/my/web/content/posts/setup_grafana.md

 - Download and install Docker
 - Run `make devenv sources=influxdb,loki` to add datasources and start up their databases.

+> **NOTE: To get the latest, up to date information on Grafana's setup process, do checkout [README](https://github.com/grafana/grafana/blob/master/contribute/developer-guide.md) on github.**

 # Dependencies
-Dependencies at Grafana on a windows PC works comes in two different dimensions:
+Dependencies in Grafana, on a windows PC, comes in two different dimensions:
+1. Linux runtime environment (WSL).
-1. Development (Dev) dependencies
+2. Development (Dev) dependencies.

-2. Linux runtime environment
+## Linux Runtime environment

-Linux Runtime environment: It is important to note that for Grafana to run locally on a windows machine, it has to depend on a linux environment.
+It is important to note that for Grafana to run locally on a windows machine, it has to depend on a linux environment.
 Fortunately enough, windows now have a feature that allow us to run linux on windows 10 PC.
 The Windows Subsystem for Linux (WSL) is a new Windows 10 feature that enables you to run native Linux command-line tools directly on Windows, alongside your traditional Windows desktop and modern store apps.

-**WSL**
-In order for grafana and docker to run effectively on your machine, you need to install WSL 2.
+In order for grafana and docker to run effectively on your machine, you need to install **WSL**.
 Thankfully, Microsoft has a well-documented installation guide which you can follow through.
 Please check it out [here](https://docs.microsoft.com/en-us/windows/wsl/install-win10).

+## Dev dependency

-Dev dependency: Before you start installing dev dependencies, please note that you should have WSL and a linux distro already set up on your machine.
+Before you start installing dev dependencies, please note that you should have WSL and a linux distro already set up on your machine.
 It is advisable to use the linux terminal for installing development dpendencies.

 Because windows 10 have both windows and linux environment running concurrenty, one might make the mistake of installing a dependency in one environment, and try accessing it from another different environment.
 This is a major issue most windows users face wjile setting up their working environments and so, it is advisable to always use the Linux environment (WSL) for any kind of application/software development work.